 The past few seasons have seen plenty of attention being showered on gray and its many shades.
 When it comes to neutrals, nothing currently beats the charisma and popularity of gray.
 This obviously means more and more of us are starting to use the color in places where white was otherwise the gold standard.
-Contemporary bathrooms present one such setting and instead of the simple white backdrop, homeowners are now starting to experiment with gray at its diverse best.
+Contemporary bathrooms present one such setting, and instead of the simple white backdrop, homeowners are now starting to experiment with gray at its diverse best.
 While this is a great idea on many levels, a bathroom devoid of all color can quickly seem drab and boring.
 Today, we intend to drive out this boredom with some colorful zest!

 It should come as no surprise that any bold color works well with the millions of shades of gray when used right.
-A bathroom clad in neutral hues also allows you to switch between seasonal accent hues and changing trends without spending a fortune on redecorating.
+A bathroom clad in neutral hues also allows you to switch between seasonal accent colors and changing trends without spending a fortune on redecorating.
 From snazzy reds to beautiful blues, zesty orange to delicate pink, here is how you can add color to the gray bathroom in style –

 Have You Considered Pink?